-- An entrepreneur is someone who starts up a business.
-It could be anything from making and selling jewelry on e-Bay, to opening a restaurant, to becoming a consultant, to inventing and patenting a better mousetrap, to building a factory to cater to other businesses, to creating a whole new way to use the Internet.
+An entrepreneur is someone who starts up a business.
+The business could be anything from making and selling jewelry at local fairs or on e-Bay, to opening a restaurant or food truck or tree-trimming service, to starting up an online service to help people wade through insurance options or charities, to becoming a consultant, to inventing and patenting a better mousetrap, to building a factory or buying and facilitating working with the local government on the rezoning of land to balance business versus resident concerns, to creating a whole new way to use the Internet.
 The key feature to being an entrepreneur is being a self-starter.
+The sky’s the limit.

-- Entrepreneurs have to have an idea about something that will sell or be of interest to others.
+Entrepreneurs have to have an idea about something that will sell or be of interest to others.
 But an idea is not enough.
-Entrepreneurs also have to be able to carry that idea through, hiring or consulting with others, convincing bankers or family that the idea is worthy enough to lend to them, or saving enough in advance that they don’t have to borrow.
+Entrepreneurs also have to be able to carry that idea through, hire or consult with others, conve bankers or family that the idea is worthy enough to lend to them, or saving enough in advance that they don’t have to borrow.
 They also have to be able to make hard decisions such as when the idea is too costly or when to change course.
 And they have to have the courage to take risks and to pick themselves up and start over after failure.
 Being an entrepreneur is not for everyone.
 Any child who runs a lemonade stand in the hot sun may learn that a few dollars are not a good enough reward for a long day hawking to people driving by.
 But the lesson learned by an entrepreneur is often that there’s a better way.
-Often, the drive is not just about making money, but to succeed.
+Failure is the teacher of success.
+Often, the motivation is not just about making money, but about succeeding.

 Definitions and Basics